dingo2077/pets/TaskBoard/README.md

 When worker send solution using passTask() and publisher accept it, worker receive msg.value-fee.

 There is UUPS version with DAO implementation for fee change.
-Do not use this is production, this is first pet project just for memories.

 Files:
 - 00-Proxy.sol: Implementation of ERC1967Proxy by OZ;